-Other more effective options include magnesium injections where the magnesium is injected directly into your circulation which overcomes any problems with absorption and side effects in the gut.
+Other options include magnesium injections where the magnesium is injected directly into your circulation which overcomes any problems with absorption and side effects in the gut.
 One injection of 2mls of 50% magnesium sulphate (1gm MgSO4, or 100mg of elemental Magnesium) will usually keep levels up for around two weeks, however some people need them more often.
 The cost and inconvenience of constant visits to your doctor make this option less viable for most.

 Another more attractive option is the use of “magnesium oil” which is a transdermal form of magnesium chloride.
 According to Dr. Norman Shealy MD PhD “Transdermal application of magnesium is far superior to oral supplements and is in reality the best practical way magnesium can be used as a medicine besides by direct injection”.
 It is an inexpensive, safe, do-it-yourself at home technique that can easily replace uncomfortable injections.
 He has investigated and found Magnesium oil can effectively raise intracellular magnesium levels far more effectively when compared to oral administration.
 Magnesium Oil delivers high levels of magnesium directly through the skin to the cellular level, bypassing common absorption, intestinal and kidney symptoms associated with oral use.
 Magnesium chloride used in the oil is hygroscopic and will attract water to it, thus keeping it wet on the skin and vastly more likely to be absorbed.
 Magnesium Oil feels "oily" on the skin however there is in fact no oil in the preparation at all.
 The oilyness is attributed to the magnesium chloride itself.
 The biggest benefit of transdermal magnesium chloride administration is that the intestines are not adversely impacted by large doses of oral magnesium thus allowing therapeutic doses to be easily administered.

-Magnesium oil is available here.
+Magnesium oil is available online here.

 In addition to supplementing magnesium you should also investigate the possibility that magnesium deficient symptoms may be the result of mercury toxicity.
 Mercury specifically competes with Magnesium and interferes with all Magnesium-dependent metabolic pathways, such as production of energy from ATP and GTP, which directly leads to lack of chemical energy.
 Every cell in the body requires chemical energy derived from ATP or GTP to function, heal and regenerate.
 If found to be present the heavy metal must be removed first before supplementing with magnesium.
 More information on heavy metals is available here.